Indigenous Foods Class Series – Nettles (virtual class)

 - Thursday, Nov 3 – Cushaw Squash, Walleye, and Blue Corn with Brian Yazzie (Yazzie the Chef, Gatherings Cafe)

-- Tuesday, Nov 29- Squash and Maple Syrup with youth leaders with American Indian Family Center
+- Tuesday, Nov 29 – Squash and Maple Syrup with youth leaders at American Indian Family Center

 The event series “Co-op Community Conversations: Exploring the Intersection of Racial, Social, and Food Justice” is presented by Seward Community Co-op, Eastside Food Co-op, Mississippi Market Food Co-op, and Twin Cities Co-op Partners as a way to examine and connect our cooperative values with social justice movements.